‘Course you do.

 Think of a black dude yelling at another

 Now, see, that’s a shibboleth,

 the illusion is the sense of control.

-Wikipedia states that a shibboleth is a word, sound, or custom that a person unfamiliar with its significance may not pronounce or perform correctly,” and adds that it may refer also “to any ‘in-crowd’ word or phrase that can be used to distinguish members of a group from outsiders…”
+A shibboleth is a word, sound, or custom that a person unfamiliar with its significance may not pronounce or perform correctly,” and adds that it may refer also “to any ‘in-crowd’ word or phrase that can be used to distinguish members of a group from outsiders…”

 It was a long battle for society to learn how harmful and demeaning racist words are and to turn away from their use.
 In the USA, the worst of these epitaphs was the “n word.”
 So it may seem surprising that it is now used by young black males to refer to each other.
 They do it, I think, because they can and not be stopped by anyone.
 But even more importantly, they do it because white people can’t, and who are yet forced into an ill-at-ease situation upon hearing it.
 It is, in its way, an act of self-empowerment and esteem building.

 ‘Grok‘ is a term coined by Robert A. Heinlein for his 1961 science-fiction novel, Stranger in a Strange Land, where it is defined as understanding so thoroughly that the observer becomes a part of the observed.

 Thank you for reading Don’t grok shibboleths, do you?.
 I humbly appreciate your visiting the Book of Pain, and as always, I look forward to your comments.

 The photograph was taken during a trip to New York City.
 For more photography, please visit the Book of Bokeh.